-RNIB Talk and Support runs befriending social groups for adults with sight loss.
+RNIB Talk and Support runs free befriending social groups for adults with sight loss across the UK.

 You don't need any special equipment to take part in our social groups.
-All you need is access to a phone or computer and somewhere quiet and comfortable while you take part.
+All you need is access to a phone and somewhere quiet and comfortable to sit while you take part.

 We have lots of people who successfully take part in our groups who have difficulties with hearing.
 If you use a hearing aid or amplified phone then please call us to discuss if you have any concerns.